Citizens' Assembly on Electoral Reform (British Columbia): History

 During the 2001 provincial election, the Liberal Party promised to create a citizens' assembly to consider changes to the provincial electoral system (as opposed to forming a Royal Commission, as New Zealand did).
 The recommendation of the assembly would then be put as a referendum.
 In December 2002, Gordon Gibson submitted his report, recommending an assembly composed of randomly selected citizens, two from each of the province's 79 electoral districts.
 In May 2003, the Legislature unanimously adopted the concept and most of the details.

 Selection process

 Counting the chair, the BC Citizens' Assembly on Electoral Reform was composed of 161 members: one man and one woman randomly selected from each of BC's 79 electoral districts, two Aboriginal members and a chair.
-Assembly members were selected by a civic lottery that ensured a gender balance and fair representation by age group and the geographical distribution of the population.
+Assembly members were selected by a civic lottery that aimed for balance by gender, age group and geographical distribution of the population.

-Selection of members for the Assembly involved a three-stage process:
+Selection of members for the assembly involved a three-stage process: